usnistgov/oscal-deep-diff/docs/CLI_usage.md

 * `--verbose`: When specified, the system will print additional debug information, such as the time it took to complete the comparison.
 * `--disableMemoization`: When specified, the comparator will not cache the results of sub-comparisons, significantly sacrificing runtime in order to decrease memory usage.
 See issue #4 for more details.
 * `--excludeContent`: when specified, the output document will not include any content from the left or right documents, only displaying the JSON pointers of changed elements.
 See #13 for more details.
+* `--ignoreCase`: comparisons between strings do not take case into account.